Big Brother (Australian TV series) season 7: Golden Key

 "Golden Key" was a live show broadcast on Day 18 (9 May 2007).
 This special was to select the winner of the Starburst Golden Key.
 The show's producers had selected five finalists from the original 100 Golden Key winners after an intensive audition process.
 The chosen finalists were Carolyn, Nick, Natalie, Angie and Laura.
 To select which would become a housemate contestants chose one of five numbered discs randomly from a bag.
 Then they were allocated a clear box of confectionery depending on which disc they had selected.
 One box also contained a golden key, and the contestant whose box contained the key, Nick, was designated the new housemate.
-He entered the house during the show, while the housemates were conducting their weekly task performance.
+He entered the house during the show, while the housemates were performing a Pantomime as part of a weekly task.
 Hosted by Gretel Killeen.

 Intruder Alert! / Intruder Eviction

 "Intruder Alert!" was a live 90-minute special that aired on Day 31 (22 May 2007).
 Hayley was evicted from the house during the episode.
 Later new housemates Daniela and Laura entered as intruders.
 Hosted by Gretel Killeen.